GATB/MindTheGap/doc/MindTheGap_insertion_caller.md

         #fuzzy_0 : is the size of the repeated sequence at the breakpoint (here 0 means it is a clean insertion site).
         #HOM : it was detected by the homozygous algorithm.

-    Note: in the case of a small repeat at the breakpoint site (fuzzy>0), the exact position can not be known inside the repeat, the reported position is always the right-most.
+    Note: in the case of a small repeat at the breakpoint site (fuzzy>0), the exact position can not be known inside the repeat, the reported position here is always the right-most (contrary to the VCF output of the `fill` module which is left-normalized).

-    Note #2: sometimes the header can contain the word `REPEATED` next to `left kmer` or `right kmer`.
+    Note #2: some times the header can contain the word `REPEATED` next to `left kmer` or `right kmer`.
 This concerns also repeated sequences but must not be confused with the `fuzzy` field.
 Fuzzy indicates if a small repeat (typically <5 bp) is exactly repeated at the breakpoint site and at an extremity of the inserted sequence (this can happen very often by chance and may have no biological meaning).
 Whereas "REPEATED" indicates that this insertion site is probably located in a repeated region of the reference genome, with the repeat size being >=(k-1).
 These breakpoints have more probability to be false positives.

 2. VCF variant format